Doomlazer/SCI-Debug-Resources/README.md

 Many of Sierra's SCI games, such as King's Quest IV, Space Quest III, etc., have built-in game specific debuggers.

-SCI0 games are typically activated with a secret phrase, such as PUMP SHARK in SQ3, but most SCI1 games require a patch file be exported and modified with a hex editor to enable.
+SCI0 games are typically activated with a secret phrase, such as PUMP SHARK in SQ3, but most SCI1 games require a patch file be exported and modified with a hex editor to enable debugging.

 The goal of this resource is to: